 Angola moved away from socialism in 1991 and was involved in a 27 year long Civil War until 2002, during which it lacked an adequate economic regulatory framework and effective legal enforcement.
 Since the end of the Civil War, Angola has moved away from a centrally planned economy into a decentralized market economy.
 Angola is still in the process of developing the legal framework required to support a strong market economy and, as a result, regulation of the economy remains underdeveloped.
 Possible ambiguities in legislation lead the authorities to interpret applicable legislation leading to sometimes unpredictable decisions.
 Also, the lack of any established system of precedent, means that the risks involved in doing business in Angola could be more pronounced than in jurisdictions with more developed legal systems.
 Furthermore, inconsistent legislation and the lack of administrative guidance on its interpretation create an uncertain environment for investment and business activities.
 Angola's judiciary may not be completely independent from political, social and commercial forces, and governmental authorities generally have a high degree of discretion, leaving significant opportunities for arbitrary Government action.
-In January 2018, more than 2,000 employees in Angola's Public Prosecutor's Office took action over pay and training issues and, on 28 May 2018, the Sindicato dos Oficiais de Justiça de Angola (the "Angolan Justice Officers' Union") commenced a five day strike of Angolan court staff after government-union negotiations over revised contract terms and salaries broke down.
-The strike ended on 1 June 2018, and the Angolan Justice Officers' Union threatened a new strike in August if the government does not respond to its demands in 90 days.
-See "The Republic of Angola - Political System - Judicial Branch" and "The Economy - Employment and Labor".
 The absence of a sophisticated legal and regulatory framework to support a free market economy and inadequacies in the functioning of Angola's judiciary could adversely affect Angola's ability to attract future or retain current investments, which, in turn, may materially and adversely affect Angola's financial condition and its ability to repay the Notes.